js216/CeNTREX/DAQ/README.md

 ## Drivers

-The drivers are Python modules stored in `software/drivers`.
+The drivers are Python modules stored in `drivers`.

 - **Lakeshore 330 temperature controller:** Python wrapper for all the IEEE-488/serial commands supported by the Lake Shore Model 330 Autotuning